 Farewell (other) sync tools!

-- On December 31st, 2017, Azure AD will no longer accept communications from any other synchronization tools besides Azure AD Connect.
+- As of December 31st, 2017, Azure AD no longer accepts communications from any other synchronization tools besides Azure AD Connect.

 Why Azure AD Connect?

-Azure AD Connect, to say, is completely rewritten.
-It provides not only synchronization but also with recently added functionalities including pass-through authentication.
+Azure AD Connect has been completely rewritten, so to speak.
+It provides not only synchronization but also recently added functionalities, including pass-through authentication.
 It has an identity bridge between your on-premises AD and Azure AD.
-Microsoft puts a lot of efforts for the latest versions to significantly increase the usability of the tool, integrate many features and technologies.
+Microsoft has put a lot of effort into the latest versions to significantly increase the usability of the tool, integrate many features and technologies.

 How to act?

-With such a critical software, formerly acting as a bridge between on-premises and Azure worlds becomes deprecated, one can easily see the potential threats.
-This could result in service disruptions, no help whenever required and even possibility of data breach or loss among other viable threats.
+With such critical software, formerly acting as a bridge between on-premises and Azure worlds, becoming deprecated, one can easily see the potential threats.
+This could result in service disruptions, no help when required and even a possibility of data breach or loss among other viable threats.
 Therefore, what are the remedies available?